kennytilton/qxia/README.md

 # qxia
-A Clojurescript qooxdoo wrapper with Cells Inside(tm)
+A Clojurescript qooxdoo mobile wrapper with Cells Inside(tm).
+Please see [our wiki](https://github.com/kennytilton/qxia/wiki) for more information.